mkjubran/rate-accuracy-mvcnn/README.md

 1. use ffmpeg to transcode the input video to YUV format with size WxH
 2. encoded YUV video using the modified HEVC refernce software to produced the cropped .bin bitsream
 3. decoded the cropped bitstream using the modified HEVC reference software to extract the MVs
-4. map these MVs to a Gird with a dimmension set according to the resolution of the input video (WxH) and res parameters
+4. map these MVs to a Gird with a dimension set according to the resolution of the input video (WxH) and res parameter

 Various encoding parameters can be set directly such as